Rail-only: A Low-Cost High-Performance Network for Training LLMs with Trillion Parameters: Evaluation

+We evaluate our Rail-only network design's performance through an analytical model of the training iteration time.
+Our analytical model considers the critical path for LLM training with TP, DP, and PP, similar to the approach in Calculon~\cite{calculon}.

-We evaluate the accuracy of our iteration time model from Section~\ref{sec:sys-model} by comparing the computed hardware FLOPs utilization (HFU) against testbed results from previous work.
+We demonstrate the accuracy of our analytical model by comparing its estimation of hardware FLOPs utilization (HFU) to that of published results in the literature.
 The HFU refers to the hardware's floating point operation performed in an iteration over the peak floating point operations.
-The paper from Korthikanti et al.~\cite{korthikanti2022reducing} provides the full set of hyperparameters in their evaluation setup (replicated in Appendix~\ref{appendix:modeldetails}) and allows us to compare the estimated HFU to the ground truth directly.
-The infrastructure consists of DGX A100 servers.
-We follow the formula presented by Korthikanti et al.~\cite{korthikanti2022reducing} to compute the total FLOP of training with selective activation recomputation. \looseness=-1
+Prior work provided the full set of hyperparameters in their evaluation setup, enabling us to compare the estimated HFUs from our analytical model to the ground truth~\cite{korthikanti2022reducing}.
+In our evaluations, we assume a cluster of 1 to 280 DGX A100 servers.
+To compute the total required FLOPs for training per iteration of a DNN model, we use the same formula proposed by Korthikanti et al.~\cite{korthikanti2022reducing}.